I had balance and walking problems

 with what he has done to me

-instructions of only using it for a maximum of three
+manufacturers’ instructions of only using it for a

-hollow victory as no amount of compensation is going to
+hollow victory though as no amount of compensation will

 give me back the life I had before I met him.

-Hopefully now though he won't be able to
+Thankfully now though he will never be able to

 injure or disable anyone else!